lakkatv/lakka-website/content/articles/2016/02/06/new-release-adding-wetek-core-unofficial-support.md

   thumbnail: media/wetek_core.jpg
 ---

-The Lunar new year is comming.
+The Lunar new year is coming.
 It's time for a minor release.

 ## Changelog